sams-tom/Multimodal-AUV/README.md

 # 🌊Project Overview: Multimodal AUV Bayesian Neural Networks for Underwater Environmental Understanding🐠
 This project develops and deploys **multimodal, Bayesian Neural Networks (BNNs)**, to process and interpret habitat data collected by **Autonomous Underwater Vehicles (AUVs)**.
-This is to offer **scalable**, **accurate** mapping solutions in complex underwater environments, incorporating unceratinty quantification to allow **reliable** decision making.
-The package also presents a model as a retrainable foundation model for further tweaking to new datasets and scenarios.🚀
+This is to offer **scalable**, **accurate** mapping solutions in complex underwater environments,whilst incorporating unceratinty quantification to allow **reliable** decision making.
+The repo also presents a model as a retrainable foundation model for further tweaking to new datasets and scenarios.🚀

  ## 🚧 Problem Addressed 🚧
-**Accurate and scalable environmental mapping** within complex underwater environments presents significant challenges due to inherent data complexities and sensor limitations.
+**Environmental mapping** within complex underwater environments presents significant challenges due to inherent data complexities and sensor limitations.
 Traditional methodologies often struggle to account for the variable conditions encountered in marine settings, such as attenuation of light 🔦, turbidity  🌊, and the physical constraints of acoustic and optical sensors 📸  .
 These factors contribute to **noisy, incomplete, and uncertain data acquisition**, hindering the generation of reliable environmental characterizations.📉

 Furthermore, conventional machine learning models typically yield point predictions without quantifying associated uncertainties.
 In applications requiring high-stakes decision-making, such as marine conservation🌿, resource management 🐠, or autonomous navigation 🧭, understanding the **confidence bounds** of predictions is critical for robust risk assessment and operational planning.
-The fusion of diverse data modalities collected by Autonomous Underwater Vehicles (AUVs)—including high-resolution multibeam sonar 📡, side-scan sonar 🛰️, and optical imagery 📷 - further compounds the challenge, necessitating advanced computational approaches to effectively integrate and interpret these disparate information streams.
+The fusion of diverse data modalities collected by Autonomous Underwater Vehicles (AUVs), including high-resolution multibeam sonar 📡, side-scan sonar 🛰️, and optical imagery 📷, further compounds the challenge, necessitating advanced computational approaches to effectively integrate and interpret these disparate information streams.

 This project addresses these critical limitations by developing and deploying **multimodal Bayesian Neural Networks (BNNs)**.
-This approach explicitly models the **epistemic and aleatoric uncertainties** inherent in complex underwater datasets, providing not only robust environmental classifications but also **quantifiable measures of prediction confidence**.
+This approach explicitly models and quantifies the **epistemic and aleatoric uncertainties** inherent in complex underwater datasets, providing not only robust environmental classifications but also **quantifiable measures of prediction confidence**.
 By leveraging the **complementary strengths of multiple sensor modalities**, the framework aims to deliver enhanced accuracy, scalability, and decision-making capabilities for comprehensive underwater environmental understanding. ✨